Which Figures Part 2: Size Matters

 Steel Fist have recently put a 'sample' figure pack in the listings: costing just a penny (you pay for the postage), the pack includes mounted and foot figures.

 For control purposes there are some Peter Pig ensigns, a drummer and an officer (no headswaps).
-On the subject of headswaps neither the Naismith nor the Steel Fist figures easily lend themselves to headswaps sadly.
-(In fairness some of the Peter Pig figures aren't the easiest to decapitate either.)
+On the subject of headswapping neither the Naismith nor the Steel Fist figures that I have, easily lend themselves to headswaps.
+In fairness some of the Peter Pig figures aren't the easiest to decapitate either.

 The 'also rans':

 Warrior, Minifigs, Essex, Matchlock and Freikorps/QRF are all often described as 'true 15mm'; I think they are labelled as such because they are older ranges, often with 'legacy' ranges.
 I have included some comparison pictures with figures from other manufacturers, already in my collection.